-- Effect of magnetic field - flow of ionized gas is channeled by the field - Photon production in a strong field if different (cyclotron radiation) - When/where does the magnetic field dominate the accretion flow?
-(C. Miller) - The magnetic energy density is B2/8 π , and the kinetic energy density of the accreting matter is 1/2 ρ v2, where ρ is the density and v is the typical velocity. - If the magnetic field is dipolar, $B = \mu/r^3$, (μ is the magnetic moment) and if the matter moves in spherical radial free fall $v = v{ff} = sqrt(2GM/r)$.
+- Effect of magnetic field - flow of ionized gas is channeled by the field - Photon production in a strong field is different (cyclotron radiation) - When/where does the magnetic field dominate the accretion flow?
+(C. Miller) - The magnetic energy density is $B^2/8 \pi$, and the kinetic energy density of the accreting matter is $1/2 \rho v^2$, where ρ is the density and v is the typical velocity.